 Adding just any herb to a meal will not create that special magic effect.
 The particular herb must be the right one for a specific veggie or fruit.
 Otherwise, a dish might become overly seasoned and with no character.

 So, on today menu, I have potatoes, one tomato, onions, long green beans and carrots.
 Salt and pepper (cayenne) is a must, a dash of dried rosemary and thyme feels right, but what comes next?
 What is the one spice that will transform this lovely vegetable soup into a delicious meal?
 The answer is simple.
 The herb name is Turmeric.

-I love turmeric, especially when mixing it with kefir or plain yogurt as a healing remedy.
-Turmeric herb also likes to be mixed with plain yogurt and or kefir, and it feels very powerful. :) But, would turmeric love to be mixed with my simple vegetable soup?
+I love turmeric, especially when mixing it with kefir or plain yoghurt as a healing remedy.
+Turmeric herb also likes to be mixed with plain yoghurt and or kefir, and it feels very powerful. :) But, would turmeric love to be mixed with my simple vegetable soup?

 Ok, so you remember the feeling when you were a kid and excitingly waiting to open a first Christmas presents?
 That is exactly how I felt while waiting for my guests’ facial expression when eating my food.

 A first smile arrived.
 I can breathe now.
 Next, a comment, hmm, there is a spice in it, isn’t it?
 I thought, ups, I failed.

 But after an agonizing 10 min of silence, a second plate was super clean, and guests and my family asked for more.
 Then, the conversation started: this soup tastes exquisite.

 What a sense of relief.
 Now, I can finally relax and breath and share my ideas about my choice, why turmeric.